rosbacke/delegate/README.md

         // res is now 8.
     }

-For the runtime case there is no constructor template argument to give, So delegate supports passing in a compatible free function pointer.
+For the runtime case, there is no constructor template argument to give, So delegate supports passing in a compatible free function pointer.
 This will accept stateless lambdas also via function pointer conversion.
 There is no lifetime issue with stateless lambdas.